crushed peas on toast with parmesan

 Continue reading

-If you like smoked salmon and cream cheese bagels, this tartine recipe is based on that but really ramped up flavour and texture wise.
+If you like smoked salmon and cream cheese bagels, this sandwich recipe is based on that but really ramped up flavour and texture wise.
 I made these last night for a dinner party, and they went down really well.
 They are a great combo of tangy sweet savoury crunchy and creamy.
 I replaced the smoked salmon with slices of avocado for one of my veggie friends who doesn’t eat fish and she really loved it.
 You need to make the pickled cucumber and pink pickled onions in advance, the methods are below and in my recipe archive, and they are beyond easy.
 I really can’t wait to make them again, I really love them and they are perfect for a date night.

 Continue reading